austinlariz/austin9000.github.io/index.md

 # Hello World

 This is my home page!
-My name is Austin Lariz and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) majoring in computer engineering.
+My name is Austin Lariz and I am a computer engineering student at [Cal State Fullerton](http://www.fullerton.edu/).

 ## Computer Science Projects